 There are, however, many things to be wary of when it comes to wrongful dismissal.
 These include:

 You should also make sure that once an employee has been dismissed you adhere to any contractual terms.
-This might include things like making sure they are paid holiday pay, giving them the right to appeal, giving them a dismissal letter, or allowing them to work any notice.

 Employer Advice is an expert advice service dedicated to supporting UK businesses.
 We only offer support to employers so you can be assured that we uphold your organisation’s best interests.

-If you have challenges in your business with producing a dismissal letter then why not contact our team of dedicated HR and employment law experts or download our dismissal letter template.
+If you have challenges in your business with producing a dismissal letter, then why not contact our team of dedicated HR and employment law experts or download our dismissal letter template.

-With over 80 years of experience in helping employers take the stress of handling their HR and employment law obligations.
+With over 40 years of experience in helping employers take the stress of handling their HR and employment law obligations.
 Get in touch with one of the Employer Advice experts on 0800 470 0613.